-We received 56,641 subpoenas from law enforcement in the United States during the second half of 2021.
+We received 61,120 subpoenas from law enforcement in the United States during the second half of 2023.
 We are required by law to provide the information requested by a valid subpoena.
 The subpoenas we receive are generally used by law enforcement to obtain "subscriber information," meaning the type of information that appears on a customer's phone bill.
 We continue to see that approximately half of the subpoenas we receive seek only subscriber information.
 Those subpoenas typically require us to provide only the name and address of the customer associated with a given phone number or IP address.
-Other subpoenas may ask for certain transactional information, such as the phone numbers that a given customer called.
-The types of information that we can provide in response to a subpoena are limited by law.
-We do not release the contents of communications (such as text messages or emails) or cell site location information in response to a subpoena.
+Other subpoenas may ask for certain transactional information, such as the phone numbers that a customer has called.
+The types of information that we can provide in response to subpoenas are limited by law.
+We do not release the contents of communications (such as text messages or emails) or cell site location information in response to subpoenas.

-During the second half of 2021, the 56,641 subpoenas we received sought information regarding 106,944 information points, such as telephone numbers, used to identify customers.
-These customer identifiers are also known as "selectors."
-On average, each subpoena sought information about 1.9 selectors.
-The number of selectors is usually greater than the number of customer accounts.
-For instance, if a customer had multiple telephone numbers, then it is possible that a subpoena requesting information about multiple selectors was actually seeking information about only one customer.
-During the second half of 2021, approximately 70% of the subpoenas we received sought information on only one selector (and thus only one customer), and about 90% sought information regarding three or fewer selectors (and thus three or fewer customers).
+During the second half of 2023, the 61,120 subpoenas we received sought information regarding 119,762 "customer selectors," which are information points (such as telephone numbers) used to identify customers.
+On average, each subpoena sought information about 2.0 selectors.
+Recall that the number of selectors is usually greater than the number of customer accounts.
+During the second half of 2023, approximately 71% of the subpoenas we received sought information on only one selector (and thus only one customer), and about 90% sought information regarding three or fewer selectors (and thus three or fewer customers).